Missed & Mistaken Cancer Diagnoses

 Medical mistakes can change the entire course of a person’s life . . . and the lives of his or her family members as well.
 Unfortunately, misdiagnosis is one of the most common types of medical mistakes, affecting thousands of persons each year.
 According to the Journal of the American Medical Association, almost 40 percent of patients who unexpectedly had to return to their primary care doctor—for whatever malady–did so because they had initially been misdiagnosed.

 A missed diagnosis or misdiagnosis can run the gamut, from mistaking a heart attack for heartburn to misreading an ultrasound.
 Both men and women are vulnerable, trusting that their medical caregivers will hold to the highest standards of the profession but sometimes being the victim of negligence and malpractice.
-This being said, however, it is true that women have unique health issues: reproductive difficulties; childbirth injuries; cervical and ovarian cancer; breast cancer.

 The Louthian Law Firm of Columbia, South Carolina, is a family-owned, family-focused personal injury law practice.
 We value and respect the women in our own families, and we will treat you with the same degree of compassion and dignity.
 Many of our clients have written to express their appreciation for the personal attention we gave them in their time of difficulty.